 The reason that you want to invest in a modeling portfolio before you go to an agency is because a modeling and talent agency is only supposed to work for a model, finding them jobs, and they are only supposed to make money by referring models into modeling jobs.
 At the time of this writing, it is against the law for any agency to make money by selling modeling portfolios or by referring models to anyone who sells modeling portfolios, and it's against the law for a good reason.
 An agency will use your portfolio and composite cards, which you would already have when you are trying to book modeling jobs, to market you.
 Agencies are not supposed to manage you, as they work FOR you (as well as your competition, who are other models whom they represent, too), are not supposed to tell you what to do, and are not in business to sell models anything.
 Go to an agency for a modeling portfolio, or to be referred to a “professional” modeling portfolio photographer, and you open the door to being scammed.
 Modeling and talent agencies are in business to find work for models, and they are not as qualified to evaluate modeling portfolios as a photographer who is in business to photograph modeling portfolios is.

 You have to be sure that an agency is doing their job, and the only way to ensure that is to make sure that they cannot make money by selling you anything.
 If an agency refers you to a photographer, you cannot be sure if they are making money from the referral or not.
-If an agency is making money by referring models to photographers and other services, there is no incentive to work for the model and get them jobs, which takes more work.
+If an agency is making money by referring models to photographers and other services, there is no incentive to work for the model and get them jobs, which takes more work to actually do, and is more difficult, than it is to simply sell some chump aspiring model services (models going to agencies to start a modeling career, especially when they are unprepared, are easy targets for scams).
 In Florida, making money by referring to photographers or by selling models portfolios is also against the law.

 Go to someone who is qualified to give you a modeling portfolio, and who is also honest about what they are in business to do.
 Be safe and efficient.
 Go to a modeling portfolio photographer.